ker2x/DearDiary/README.md

 - Dear Diary, while asleep i got some idea about how to solve the 2nd flag.
 - and here i am struggling with too many potential attack vector...
+- i reversed most of the _flag2_ code, i can't find a flaw yet.